 We are here to consult with you about any concerns you may have about your pet (including, but not limited to, behavior, allergy, diet, anxiety and noise aversion issues).
 If your pet's condition requires input from a board-certified veterinary specialist we are happy to to either consult with one by phone on your behalf or, if needed, recommend a visit at a referral hospital.
 If you are seen by a specialist we are kept informed of your pet's treatment so that we can continue to assist you and your pet.

 For your convenience we have a large, in-stock inventory of pharmaceuticals, nutraceuticals, heartworm preventatives, flea/tick preventatives and more than one line of prescription food.
 Offering an in-house pharmacy means you know your pet is receiving the correct medication.
-Purchasing your medication at the hospital also allows us to give you detailed instructions on how to administer the medication, answer any questions you may have about the dosage or side effects and it also helps keep the cost of our services down (for instance, did you know we haven't raised our exam fees in over 10 years?!).
+Purchasing your medication at the hospital also allows us to give you detailed instructions on how to administer the medication, answer any questions you may have about the dosage or side effects and it also helps keep the cost of our services down!
 You can trust that all our medications come from safe, reliable sources and are stored properly.